 Along the Potomac River lies George Washington Memorial Parkway (referred to by locals as “GW Parkway”), 25-mile parkway running from Mount Vernon to Langley.

-Along a large portion of the parkway (I believe it starts around Theodore Roosevelt Island), there’s a paved path suitable for walking or bike riding with beautiful views along the way.
+Along a large portion of the parkway (I believe it starts around Theodore Roosevelt Island (Entrance Fee: FREE!), there’s a paved path suitable for walking or bike riding with beautiful views along the way.

 - Early mornings, you may see rowing teams practicing up and down the Potomac River